 Krill oil is an omega 3 fatty acid that is extracted from a particular species of antarctic krill.
-Containing DHA (docosahexaenoic acid) and EPA (eicosapentaenoic acid), the omega 3’s in oily fish such as krill oil, benefits many functions of the body and are absolutely CRUCIAL to good health.
+Containing DHA (docosahexaenoic acid) and EPA (eicosapentaenoic acid), the omega 3’s in oily fish such as krill oil benefits many functions of the body and are absolutely crucial to good health.

-OMEGA 3’S AND ANTI AGING
+1. ANTI AGING

 Exactly how omega 3 fatty acids affect the skin is not yet known, but we do know that EFA’S (essential fatty acids, like those found in krill oil) work like magic when it comes to attaining a healthy youthful glow and smooth skin.

 Boosting your levels of these particular fatty acids gives your skin the ability to hold moisture more effectively, which in turn plumps out and smooths wrinkles and fine lines.
 A diet low in EFA’s can lead to premature wrinkles and dried out skin – and none of us want that!
 So for this reason alone I always take omega 3 supplements and my skin is lovely and peachy for it.

 Although it’s still unclear how or why omega 3’s have a positive effect on PMS, studies show that improvements are made with supplementation over the long term.
 I don’t know how, but I have tested this for myself and I definitely feel better with the use of these fatty acids in my diet.

 It is thought to be due to the effect of omega 3 on the brain (the brain needs fats to function properly), therefore helping to ease the depression, anxiety and mood the swings associated with that time of the month.

 Inflammation and PMS:-